cirosantilli/linux-cheat/game.md

 Multiplayer shooter.

-Looks *very* promising, but multiplayer only...
+Looks *very* promising, but multiplayer only, and no online mode.

 ##gnugo